Sanju Samson: Among the runs (2022–onwards)

 He was also selected for the 4 match T20I series in South Africa tour.
 He scored 107 runs out of 50 balls, including 7 fours and 10 sixes in the 1st match, being the first Indian batter to score centuries in consecutive matches.
 He has also become the first Indian wicket-keeper batter to score a century in T20I in South Africa soil.
 He also scored another century in the 4th T20I, scoring unbeaten 109 of 56 balls with 6 fours and 9 sixes to his name making his century tally to 3 in T20 internationals.
 Along with Tilak Varma who scored another century he put up a record unbeaten 210 run 2nd wicket partnership to guide India to mammoth total of 283 in the 4th T20.

-By scoring his 3rd T20 century against South Africa on 15 November 2024, Sanju became the batsman with most centuries in a calendar year in T20 Internationals, ie, 3.
+By scoring his 3rd T20 century against South Africa on 15 November 2024, Sanju became the batsman with most centuries in a calendar year in T20 Internationals, which is 3.

+On 1 March 2026 against the West Indies in a deciding Super 8 match during the 2026 T20 World Cup, Samson hit his first 50+ score in the competition, hitting an unbeaten 97 off 50 balls and hitting 12 fours and 4 sixes as India scored 199/5 in 19.2 overs, successfully chasing down the target of 196 set by the West Indies, which was the highest target successfully chased by India in T20 World Cups.
+He won the Player of the Match award for his match-winning knock.

+In the semi-final of the ICC Men's T20 World Cup held on 5 March 2026, Sanju Samson scored a rapid 89 runs off 42 balls against England, helping India post a massive total of 253 in the knockout stage.
+His innings played a key role in setting up a challenging target for England.
+Samson was adjudged the Player of the Match, marking his second consecutive award following his performance against the West Indies.

+In the finals of T20 World Cup 2026, played in Ahmedabad, Sanju Samson scored 89 of 46 balls against New Zealand.
+With that he became the 3rd highest run scoring batsman in the tournament, with a total of 321 runs.
+Subsequently, Samson was named as the Player of the tournament, despite only featuring in 5 games.

+Sanju Samson was named the ICC Men's Player of the Month for March 2026 following a defining performance in India's successful defense of the ICC Men's T20 World Cup title.
+This recognition highlighted his crucial role in the tournament victory.